My Dash & Lily’s Christmassy Tour of New York City

 We both wanted to see some Christmassy sights in the city to get us in the festive spirit, so that’s what we did.
 And speaking of getting in the festive spirit, Lily, in Dash & Lily’s Book of Dares is filled with festive spirit.

 Case in point:

 3. She complains about her brother’s lack of festive spirit: “So much for day before the day before Christmas Eve Cheer.”
 Brothers!

-In case you don’t know a whole lot about this book, it starts off when Lily leaves a red notebook in Strand Book Store, which Dash stumbles upon and you guessed it, that begins Dash & Lily’s book of dares.
+In case you don’t know a whole lot about this book, it starts off when Lily leaves a red notebook in the Strand Book Store, which Dash stumbles upon and you guessed it, that begins Dash & Lily’s book of dares.
 They basically send each other on a Christmassy scavenger hunt throughout the city, throwing challenges and dares at each other.
-They bond through the notebook and with one another even though they’ve never met IRL.
+They totally bond through the notebook even though they’ve never met IRL.
 Of course, as you read, you wonder when and how they might meet up.
 It’s a fun and clever ride!

 Our tour stops include many of the spots that Dash & Lily send each other to.
 So the tour itself might be considered a spoiler.
 However, I won’t necessarily let you know exactly what Dash and Lily did at the spots.
 With that said, if you plan on reading the book, keep this in mind.
 Although, I personally think this tour will make you want to read the book more.